Namanj/Mortgage-Market-Tri-Analysis/README.md

 # Mortgage Market Tri Analysis

-Optimizing Capital Allocation for Mortgage Market Loans Naman Jain, February 2017
+Optimizing Capital Allocation for Mortgage Market Loans__ Naman Jain, February 2017

 # Contents:
-.
-Motivation
+- Motivation
-.
-For each of the 3 goals:
+- For each of the 3 goals:
-	.
-Data
+	- Data
-	.
-Approach
+	- Approach
-	.
-Results
+	- Results
-.
-Next Steps
+- Next Steps

 # Motivation:
 This project was developed as a capstone project for Galvanize's Data Science Immersive program.